Walker-Matt/COMP-3000-Project/README.md

 - Appends a unique number at the end of each file after an underscore
 - Checks for blank input
 - Checks for invalid characters
+- Choice on what unique characters are added (alphabetical or numeric)

 TO-DO:
 - Improve window to include more options such as:
 	- choice on if the text is appended to the beginning or end
-	- choice on what unique characters are added (alphabetical or numeric)
 	- choice on what goes between prefix and unique characters
 	- choice on what parts of original filename are overwritten